Margin in Abstract Spaces: Main Results

 where $d_x(\cdot) := d(\cdot,x)$.
 Then the following hold: \begin{enumerate} \item For every $\gamma \ge \tfrac{1}{3}$ and every space $\X$ with $\mathtt{diam}(\X)\leq1$, the class $\D_{\X}$ is $\gamma$-learnable. \item For every $\gamma < \tfrac{1}{3}$, there exists a space $\X$ with $\mathtt{diam}(\X)\leq1$ such that $\D_{\X}$ is not $\gamma$-learnable. \end{enumerate} \end{boxtheorem} By rescaling the metric, the threshold $\tfrac{1}{3}$ corresponds to a normalized margin of $\gamma / \mathtt{diam}(\X)$.

-The proof is similar to the one from the introduction which shows the dichotomy of the class from ~\Cref{eq:dx}, both in how learnability follows from the triangle inequality, and in the construction of the non learnable class, for the full proof see \Cref{proof:Learn-Dx}.
+The proof is similar to the one from the introduction which shows the dichotomy of the class from ~\Cref{eq:dx}, both in how learnability follows from the triangle inequality, and in the construction of the non learnable class.
+For the full proof see \Cref{proof:Learn-Dx}.

 The proof of the lower bound relies on constructing a metric space that is not \emph{totally bounded}.
 Recall that a metric space is totally bounded if, for every $\gamma>0$, there exists a finite cover of $\X$ by balls of radius~$\gamma$.
 It is therefore natural to ask whether the dichotomy in the above theorem persists under a total boundedness assumption.
-Our next result shows that if $\X$ is totally bounded, then $\Dx$ is $\gamma$-learnable for \emph{every} $\gamma>0$, and, moreover, that total boundedness is equivalent to the learnability of the class of Lipschitz functions.
+Our next result shows that if $\X$ is totally bounded, then $\Dx$ is $\gamma$-learnable for \emph{every} $\gamma>0$, and, moreover, shows that total boundedness is an exact characterization of Lipschitz learnability.
+While the sufficiency of total boundedness can be inferred from existing sample complexity bounds \cite{Luxburg2004,Aryeh2014}, we show that it is also necessary, thereby establishing that total boundedness is equivalent to the learnability of Lipschitz functions.

 \paragraph{Lipschitz Functions.} Recall that a function $f:\X\to\mathbb{R}$ is \emph{1-Lipschitz} if $\lvert f(x)-f(y)\rvert \le d(x,y)$ for all $x,y\in\X$, and let $\Lip_{\X}$ denote the class of all such functions.
-Note that $\Dx \subseteq \Lip_{\X}$, since every distance function is Lipschitz.
+Note that $\Dx \subseteq \Lip_{\X}$, since every distance function is 1-Lipschitz.

 \begin{boxtheorem}{Learnability of Lipschitz Functions.}{Lip} Let $\X$ be a metric space and let $\Lip$ denote the class of all $1$-Lipschitz functions over $\X$.
-Then, the following are equivalent. \begin{enumerate} \item $\Lip$ is $\gamma$-learnable for every $\gamma>0$. \item $\X$ is totally bounded. \end{enumerate} Moreover, $\dim_{\Lip}(\gamma)$ is exactly the $2\gamma$-packing number of $\X$ (i.e., the maximum size of a subset of $\X$ with pairwise distances at least $2\gamma$). \end{boxtheorem} The main insight underlying the proof is that a dataset $S=\{(x_i,y_i)\}_{i=1}^n$ is $\gamma$-realizable by $\Lip$ if and only if the minimum distance between positively and negatively labeled examples is at least $2\gamma$.
+Then, the following are equivalent. \begin{enumerate} \item $\Lip$ is $\gamma$-learnable for every $\gamma>0$. \item $\X$ is totally bounded. \end{enumerate} Moreover, $\fat_{\gamma}(\Lip)$ is exactly the $2\gamma$-packing number of $\X$ (i.e., the maximum size of a subset of $\X$ with pairwise distances at least $2\gamma$). \end{boxtheorem} The main insight underlying the proof is that a dataset $S=\{(x_i,y_i)\}_{i=1}^n$ is $\gamma$-realizable by $\Lip$ if and only if the minimum distance between positively and negatively labeled examples is at least $2\gamma$.
 The full proof is given in \Cref{Proof:Lip}.